 Focused on Achieving Breakthroughs

-SARC collaborators meet twice annually to discuss the latest therapies and concepts for new clinical trials.
-We are an open and transparent organization that welcomes ideas and encourages involvement from all of our members.
+SARC directly develops, sponsors, and manages research projects for pediatric and adult sarcomas.
+We lead domestic and international collaborative discovery, translational research, and clinical trials – and meet twice annually to discuss the latest therapies and concepts for new clinical trials.
+We are an open and transparent organization that welcomes ideas and encourages involvement from all.

-Other important SARC initiatives include the Career Development Award to foster innovative research by new investigators as well as the completed development of a research database to collect prospective data on these rare cancers.
+Other important SARC initiatives include the Career Development Award to foster innovative research by new investigators as well as resources for researchers including the SARC Biospecimen Bank, Imaging Resources, and Clinical Data Repository.

 In 2012, SARC received a Specialized Programs of Research Excellence (SPORE) grant from the National Cancer Institute (NCI).
 This SARC Sarcoma SPORE grant provided $11.5 million over five years in support of laboratory and clinical scientists working collaboratively on sarcoma translational research.